IBM/universal-connectors/input-plugin/logstash-input-mongo-atlas/README.md

 ## Procedure
   1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
   2. Enable the Guardium Universal Connector if is in disabled state before uploading the UC plug-in.
   3. Click Upload File and select the offline https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-mongo-atlas/InputMongoAtlasPackage/MongoAtlas/guardium_logstash-offline-plugins-mongo-atlas.zip plug-in.
-After it is uploaded, click OK.
+After it is uploaded, click OK.This is not necessary for Guardium Data Protection v12.0 and later.
   4. Click the Plus sign to open the Connector Configuration dialog box.
   5. Type a name in the Connector name field.
   6. Update the input section to add the details from the https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-mongo-atlas/input-mongo-atlas.conf file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.